BRINGING HOME A RESCUE DOG

 3. Prepare your home

-Before you bring your new best friend home, set yourself up with everything you need for your their comfort and training – some essentials are a dog bed, crate, water and food bowls, lead, collar, clicker, toys, training treats and age-appropriate food.
+Before you bring your new best friend home, set yourself up with everything you need for your their comfort and training – some essentials are a dog bed, crate, water and food bowls, lead, flat collar, slip collar, clicker, toys, training treats and age-appropriate food.
 Having everything ready and getting your dog into a routine quickly will help it settle in easily to life with you.

 4. The car ride

 When you’re picking your dog up to take them home, try to make the car ride a positive, non-stressful experience.
 I recommend taking your clicker and training treats so you can click and reward your dog throughout the process of leaving the rescue organisation and getting into the crate or car.
 Ensure your dog is safe and secure for the car ride, preferably in a secure crate with soft bedding inside.
 Drive calmly and carefully to avoid too much bumping around.
 This will help your dog to be comfortable with riding in the car thereafter – it may not be something they’ve done a lot of since going to the rescue organisation or probably before.
-If your dog seems uncomfortable, it may help to break the car ride up and do some stops at parks along the way – particularly if you live far away from the rescue organisation.
+If your dog seems uncomfortable, it may help to break the car ride up and do some stops at parks along the way, particularly if you live far away from the rescue organisation.

 5. Coming into the house